cloudtruth/cloudtruth-cli/client/README.md

 # Rust API client for cloudtruth-restapi

-CloudTruth centralizes your parameters and secrets making them easier to manage and use.
+CloudTruth centralizes your configuration parameters and secrets making them easier to manage and use as a team.

 ## Overview